Pilfers: History

-The band released one demo tape and played many New York City area shows, before self-releasing their debut, self-titled album, in 1998.
+The band released one demo tape and played many New York City area shows before self-releasing their debut self-titled album in 1998.
 Response was positive enough, that the band was signed to Mojo Records, and they released Chawalaleng, one year later.

-Soon after their major label debut, Anna Milat-Meyer and James Blanck, left the group.
-Anna Milat-Meyer took a position, playing bass, in Latin Jazz band, Los Mas Valientes.
-Carl Barc, of the band Ever Since Day One, took over on bass and Dave Karcich, formerly of Spring Heeled Jack, took over on drums.
-The band continued to tour, and build a strong fanbase.
+Soon after their major label debut, Anna Milat-Meyer and James Blanck left the group.
+Anna Milat-Meyer took a position, playing bass in Latin Jazz band Los Mas Valientes.
+Carl Barc of the band Ever Since Day One took over on bass and Dave Karcich, formerly of Spring Heeled Jack, took over on drums.
+The band continued to tour and build a strong fanbase.
 The band recorded a live show at CBGB's, intending for it to be released on CD.
-The album would never see release though, since the band split up on July 13, 2001.
+The album would never see release, however, as the band would split up on July 13, 2001.

-Soon after the breakup Coolie Ranx started a solo career, recording and playing shows around the world with back up band Fear Nuttin' Band.
+Soon after the breakup, Coolie Ranx started a solo career, recording and playing shows around the world with back up band Fear Nuttin' Band.
 Nick Bacon joined Lost City Angels, who were looking for a second guitarist.
 On December 9, 2001, Nobile, Barc and Karcich, joined with Spring Heeled Jack guitarist, Mike Pellegrino to perform as Cenzo for a Ska For Youth benefit show to raise money for the Twin Tower Orphan Fund after the September 11 attacks on the World Trade Center.
 Karcich also took the drum position in Avoid One Thing, a band fronted by former Mighty Mighty Bosstones bass player, Joe Gittleman.

 Karcich suffered a sudden brain aneurysm and died on April 5, 2002.
-Eight months later, a tribute show was held at Toad's Place, in honor of Karcich.
+Eight months later, a tribute show was held at Toad's Place in honor of Karcich.
 During a performance by Cenzo, Nobile and Barc welcomed Coolie Ranx and Nick Bacon onstage for a brief Pilfers reunion.